What is Medicare? A Quick Introduction

 If you have come to this page, it is likely that you or a family member are either 65 years of age or close to it, and you want to know more about Medicare.
-Medicare is the federal government health insurance program for people over 65, are disabled or have End Stage Renal Disease (kidney disease).
-With a very few exceptions, when you are 65 or are a few months away from your birthday, you will be automatically eligible for the hospital coverage part of Medicare (Part A) and most people will pay NO monthly premium for that coverage.
+Medicare is the federal government health insurance program people who are 65 or older, certain younger people with disabilities, people with End-Stage Renal Disease (permanent kidney failure requiring dialysis or a transplant, sometimes called ESRD).
+With very few exceptions, when you are 65 or are a few months away from your birthday, you will be automatically eligible for the hospital coverage part of Medicare (Part A) and most people don’t pay a monthly premium for Part A.

-Medicare Part B covers services provided by physicians, services outside an acute care hospital, ambulance services, equipment like wheelchairs, mental health services and some categories of prescription drugs.
-Part B is voluntary, but if you turn it down, there is a financial penalty that increases the longer you wait to enroll.
+Part B covers services provided by physicians, services outside an acute care hospital, ambulance services, equipment like wheelchairs, mental health services, and some categories of prescription drugs.
+Part B is voluntary, but if you turn it down, there is a late enrollment penalty that increases the longer you wait to enroll.
 There is a monthly premium for Part B which is income-based.
 The longer you wait to sign up, the higher your premium will be.

 Medicare Part C is a different kind of Medicare plan.
 Part C is the managed care program.
 You may have heard it referred to as Medicare Advantage.
-It combines Parts A, B, and D -- hospital, physician services, and prescription drugs all rolled into one program.
+It combines Parts A, B, and may include D -- hospital, physician services, and prescription drugs all rolled into one program.
 Often Part C also covers some dental, vision and hearing aid services too that are not covered by Original Medicare.
 If you decide you want to enroll in a Part C plan, you generally do not need to enroll in a separate prescription drug plan (Part D).
-There are some restrictions to a Part C plan which we explain here.

 By the way, if you will still be working after the age of 65, you can still have Medicare, but if you have an employer who provides you with health insurance, the process for enrolling is different.

 As with every insurance program, there is always fine print.
 You may be overwhelmed by the information online, but not all of it is unbiased.
-We direct you to official Medicare sites or our advisors to answer your questions directly.
+We direct you to official Medicare sites or licensed insurance agents to answer your questions directly.
 We are not financially affiliated with any of the insurance plans that offer Medicare coverage.

-OpenMedicare helps seniors navigate some of their most important decisions around health and wellness.
+OpenMedicare helps people navigate some of their most important decisions around health and wellness.